 I literally folded up inside myself

-Cut myself off from a social life and often lay in my bed at night curled up in a tight ball in absolute agony.
+I isolated, cut myself off from social life, and often lay in my bed at night curled up in a tight ball in absolute agony.
 For a while, we kept all of our ugliness within the walls of my home and suffered intensely for it.

-I suffered most from lack of emotional support.
-Part of that was self inflicted.
+I suffered most from a lack of emotional support.
+Part of that was self-inflicted.
 Part of it was society’s stigma as it relates to mental illness and addiction.
 Few wanted to hear about it.
 But then it’s a lopsided friendship if that was all I could talk about.

-But I got to the point I couldn’t take it any more and that’s when I reached out, attended a support group and started to help myself deal with this emotional chaos.
+I got to the point I couldn’t take it anymore and that’s when I reached out, attended a support group, and started to help myself deal with this emotional chaos.

-It was at Families Anonymous when I figured out I shouldn’t be praying for Charles to stop using drugs, but rather praying for the strength for whatever came my way.
+It was at Families Anonymous that I figured out I shouldn’t be praying for Charles to stop using drugs, but rather praying for strength for whatever came my way.
 I learned and appreciated that I could not control anyone but myself.
 And I learned that addiction and depression are illnesses that I didn’t cause and I couldn’t cure although I was not completely powerless.
 (A good book for those who have a child or other loved one struggling with substance misuse or addiction.)

 Much of my strength comes from recognizing I can’t do this alone